-About Spioenkop battlefield
+About Spioenkop Battlefield

-The Battle of Spioenkop was an attempt by British forces to relieve the Siege of Ladysmith, in which Boer forces had been surrounding the British in the town for around four months.
+Spioenkop Battlefield, also known as Spion Kop Battlefield, in South Africa was the site of a British defeat to the Boers during the Second Anglo-Boer War.
+The Battle of Spioenkop was an attempt by British forces to relieve the Siege of Ladysmith, in which Boer forces had been surrounding the British in the town for around 4 months.

 From 23 January 1900, the British tried in vain to free the town in a clash with Orange Free State and South African Republic forces.
 However, on 24 January, the British withdrew, having suffered significant casualties.